-So we, as ratepayers, should also have a look at the state of our finances, as published by our Council for 2015/2016.
+So we, as ratepayers, should also have a look at the state of our 200 loan with bad credit, as published by our Council for 2015/2016.

 By way of background, Kapiti Coast District Council (KCDC) came into existence in 1989 as an amalgamation of all, or parts, of several local authorities: Horowhenua County, Otaki Borough, Kapiti Borough and Hutt County Councils.